YanjieHe/YanjieHe.github.io/pages/about.md

 Welcome to my website!

-I am Yanjie He, a Data Scientist who is interested in computer science, statistics and economics.
-Currently, I am studying at the Data Analytics program in the George Washington University.
+I am Yanjie He, a Data Scientist who is interested in computer science, statistics, and economics.
+Currently, I am studying at the Data Analytics program at the George Washington University.

 I have experience in both academic and industry.
 My first internship is in Kantar Media CIC, which is a company focusing on social media data analysis.
 That experience was super fun.
 I developed a text mining system with team members and designed a sentimental analysis solution.
 Also, I provided a data visualization solution, which is to plot a Venn graph automatically based on given data.